Congyuwang/microbit-tug-of-war/README.md

-# Microbit V2 Tug og War Game with Rust
+# Microbit V2 Tug of War Game with Rust

 This is a simple game for the microbit V2.
 The game is a tug of war game where the player has to press the A or B button as fast as possible to win the game.
 The game is written in Rust and uses the microbit V2 hardware.